Expelled Russian diplomats leave Britain in nerve agent crisis

 Inspectors from the world’s chemical weapons watchdog have begun examining the poison used in the attack.

-Additional reporting by Toby Melville,; Writing by Guy Faulconbridge; Editing by Richard Balmforth
+Additional reporting by Toby Melville in London and Tom Miles in Geneva; Writing by Guy Faulconbridge; Editing by Richard Balmforth